student.uva.nl

 • Perform a virus scan and change your passwords, because malware is capable of forwarding your passwords to criminals.

 • Have you entered your UvAnetID password on a fake website?
 Report this to the ICTS Service Desk and change your password immediately.
+Check if your account has been used by someone else.
+These guidelinesExternal link outline how to verify this.

 Tip: Test how good you are at recognising phishing emailsExternal link.